GregoryAshton/GoogleMapsAPI_experiment/Results.md

 almost all the journeys in the US are along interstate highways.
 I suspect that this causes a bias for faster journeys.

-Velocity Profile
+Speed Profile
 ----------------

-A more interesting way to investigate the data is to look at the "velocity profile" in a country.
+A more interesting way to investigate the data is to look at the "speeds profile" in a country.
 This described the distribution of journey speeds in that country and is calculated by binning all the individual journeys in a histogram.